Image Credit - Flickr.com/

 Why is milk harmful?

-In puppies, the enzyme lactase is found in abundance and therefore it does not affect puppies.
-However, when the puppy grows up, some of the enzymes get lost and dogs develop an intolerance toward milk.
-However, recent research has shown that dogs can drink cow and goat milk and it does not cause any harm.
+In puppies, the enzyme lactase is found in abundance, so it does not affect them.
+However, when the puppy grows up, some of the enzymes get lost, and dogs develop an intolerance toward milk.
+However, recent research has shown that dogs can drink cow and goat milk, and it does not cause any harm.
 In certain cases, it causes diarrhea or other complications in the stomach.

-Dogs often have a difficult time digesting the lactose and in some cases, develop serious stomach complications.
+Dogs often have a difficult time digesting the lactose and, in some cases, develop serious stomach complications.
 Milk and dairy products including chocolates can be replaced with other nutritional supplements which provide the same amount of energy.
-Consult a pet dietician or a veterinary doctor for learning more about food replacements.
+Consult a pet dietician or a veterinary doctor to learn more about food replacements.

 Milk and dairy products are harmful to pets and can cause serious medical conditions.
 As a pet keeps growing, the level of lactase enzyme in the digestive system keeps decreasing.
 The lactase breaks down lactose into smaller, more digestible substances.
 However, since the body lacks an adequate amount of lactase enzyme, milk and dairy products become toxic.
 Diseases like pancreatitis and diarrhea are some of the complications that take place in a pet’s body if the lactose does not get digested properly.
 In the case of serious complications, take your pet to the vet and have him/her checked.
 Additionally, remove milk and dairy products from the diet.